Operation Grapple: Organisation

 The test series was given the secret codename Operation Grapple.
 Rear Admiral Kaye Edden, the Commandant of the Joint Services Staff College, was approached to be the Task Force Commander (TFC), but he pointed out that the test series would primarily be a Royal Air Force (RAF) responsibility, and that it would be more appropriate to have an RAF officer in charge.
 Air Commodore Wilfrid Oulton was appointed task force commander on 6 February 1956, with the acting rank of air vice marshal from 1 March 1956.
 He secured Group Captain Richard Gething as his chief of staff.

 Group Captain Cecil (Ginger) Weir was appointed Air Task Group Commander.
 RAF units assigned to Grapple included two English Electric Canberra bomber squadrons, Nos.
-76 and 100; two Shackleton squadrons, Nos.
+76 (the Nuclear Cloud Samplers) and 100; two Shackleton squadrons, Nos.
 206 and 240; the Vickers Valiant bombers of No. 49 Squadron; a flight of search and rescue Westland Whirlwind helicopters of No. 22 Squadron; and No. 1325 Flight with three Dakota transport planes.
 All would come under the command of No. 160 Wing.
 Cook would be the scientific director.
 Oulton held the first meeting of the Grapple Executive Committee on New Oxford Street in London on 21 February 1956.
 With pressure mounting at home and abroad for a moratorium on testing, 1 April 1957 was set as the target date.